Professor of Law

 J.D., University of Chicago

 Professor Kumar received her J.D. at the University of Chicago, where she served as a staff member of the University of Chicago Law Review.
 From 2003 to 2006, she practiced intellectual property litigation in Chicago at Kirkland & Ellis LLP and at Pattishall McAuliffe.
 She then spent two years at Duke University Law School, where she was a Faculty Fellow and part of the Center for Genome Ethics Law & Policy.
-After completing her fellowship, Professor Kumar clerked for the Honorable Judge Kenneth F. Ripple on the U.S. Court of Appeals for the Seventh Circuit.
+After completing her fellowship, Professor Kumar clerked for Judge Kenneth F. Ripple on the U.S. Court of Appeals for the Seventh Circuit.

 International Intellectual Property Law

 4170 Martin Luther King Blvd